javelinorg/github-scrum-workflow/README.md

 ### Other

 You can define and assign custom labels that you need within your workflow or organization.
+This allows the Development Team to group items in sprints and track progress inside your repostory via the GitHub Projects view as well as GitHub Milestones.

+# The Process Flow

+## 1. Product Owner creates Milestones to identify Product requierments

+The Product owner creates a Milestone to identify the Product feature.
+The Product Owner is also responsible for creating a parent **issue** further defining feature requierments.

+## 2. The Development Team creates issues as Backlog Items

+To create a new backlog item, simply create a new issue and assign it the associated **Milestone**.
+Also assign correct labels, specifying the points (complexity) and type.
+It is the Product Owner's responsiblity to specify priority.

+Issues allow the Development Team to have a conversation about the item.
+You can create task lists inside the issue using [GitHub's markdown](https://guides.github.com/features/mastering-markdown/) to help better orianize the solution to the task.

 ## 3. Sprints are defined as GitHub Projects

-You can create a Project for every Sprint and add backlog items (issues) to the Project during the planning phase of the Sprint.

-This allows you to group items in sprints and track their progress inside your repostory via the GitHub Projects view as well as GitHub Milestones.
+The Scrum Master creates a **Project** for every Sprint.
+During the planning phase of the Sprint, the devlopment team places backlog items (**issues**) into the "To Do" bucket.
+As members of the Deveopment Team start to work on an **issue** it is moved into the "In Progress" bucket.
+The same goes for when an **issue** is completed. *GitHub has simple **Project** automations that move items to the Done bucket when an issue is closed.*
 ![en_project_view](./project_view.png)

-The backlog then consists of all items (issues) that have no `milestone` attached to it.
+The Product Backlog then consists of all items (issues) that have no `project` attached to it.

-**TIP**: Use `no:milestone` in the search field on your [issue dashboard](https://github.com/issues) to find backlog items.
+**TIP**: Use `no:project` in the search field on your [issue dashboard](https://github.com/issues) to find unasigned Backlog items.

 ## Scrum Overview